EMAIL: data@cperc.org.uk CALL: 01954 713570

 We hope you find the website easy to use and valuable for your natural history recording.
 To get started or to find out more about the site and how we use the data, please visit www.cperc-record.org.uk.

 This new atlas shows the distribution of wild mammals across the county recorded between 2004–2014, published by the Cambridgeshire Mammal Group.
-To buy contact info@cambsmammalgroup.co.uk.
+To buy contact the Mammal Group

 John and Brenda Ward’s review of the county’s moths is now available.
 To obtain a copy, please contact the authors.
-See the attached flyer for details.
+See this flyer for details.

 The updated annual journal Nature in Cambridgeshire 2015 Volume 57 has been published in association with the Cambridge Natural History Society.
-Please visit the www.natureincambridgeshire.org.uk website for more details.
+Please visit the Nature in Cambridgeshire website for more details.

 CPERC held an event on 2nd May 2015 to celebrate ten years since the official launch of the records centre.
 This involved of a series of talks by local recorders and experts and an opportunity to highlight CPERC's achievements.
 To find out more please view the Report below.